How can we awaken within ourselves the feelings of ahavah and yirah, love and awe of God?

 We begin the morning prayers with a verse that describes our place of prayer as a bayit, a house, as well as a heichal, a sanctuary:

 “וַאֲנִי — בְּרֹב חַסְדְּךָ, אָבוֹא בֵיתֶךָ. אֶשְׁתַּחֲוֶה אֶל-הֵיכַל-קָדְשְׁךָ, בְּיִרְאָתֶךָ.

-“As for me, in Your abundant loving-kindness I will enter Your House.
-I will prostrate myself toward Your holy Sanctuary, in awe of You” (Ps.
-5:8)|
+“As for me, in Your abundant loving-kindness I will enter Your house.
+I will prostrate myself toward Your holy sanctuary, in awe of You” (Psalms 5:8)

-Given this understanding of these two terms, we would assume that the mental image of God’s House should generate feelings of Yirah, awe and submission to God’s reign over the world.
+Given this understanding of these two terms, one would assume that the mental image of God’s house will generate a sense of yirah, as we recognize and submit to God’s reign over the world.

 Now we may fully understand the two stages described in the verse.

 (Adapted from Olat Re’iyah vol. I, pp. 43-44)